Art of Life: Performance

 In the initial counting week of September 1993, Art of Life reached number one on the Oricon chart, with sales of 337,490 copies.
 By the end of the year it had sold 513,000 copies and was the 28th-best-selling album of the year.
 By 2013, Art of Life had sold over 600,000 copies.

 Reception

 Nick Butler of Sputnikmusic gave Art of Life a perfect 5 out of 5 score and referred to it as "Japan's 'Stairway to Heaven' – a multi-layered song with a near-mythical reputation, that crystallizes everything that made the band so great."
 Feeling that a comparison to Dream Theater's similarly themed A Change of Seasons was inevitable, he stated that "Art of Life" is "more emotional, diverse, intense, impressive, and epic" and that X's members are more technically skilled at their instruments.
 He finished by praising the track as "undoubtedly, the best song I have ever heard."

+Kazuaki Nakatsuka of Re:minder opined that Toshi's vocal performance on Art of Life deserves just as much praise, if not more, than the instrumentalists' and cited his impassioned cry at the song's end as particularly moving.
+Noting that his vocal health during recording was far from ideal, Hirose described his performance, "Grasping every nuance of the sonic landscape—which unfolds like a grand emaki created by Yoshiki—Toshi meticulously weaves together the melodies and lyrics" and sings "as if he were sacrificing himself".